The History of Mediterranean Archaeology in the Low Countries – TMA & Argos

 Deadline for abstracts: 15 January

-Deadline for posters: Let them know before March 1st you want to bring a poster.
+Deadline for posters: Let them know before March 1st that you want to bring a poster.

 This symposium intends to address these questions by bringing together research on the history of archaeology as practiced in the Low Countries in the 19th and 20th centuries.
 We welcome abstracts from all scholars interested in and working on one of the following topics: